 In 2014 the company sold Hartford Life Insurance KK, the latest in a series of moves to exit the annuity and most of its life insurance operations.

 The Hartford writes business for customers throughout the US from some 100 offices.
-While the US accounts for some 80% of revenues, the company also has operations in international countries.
+While the US accounts for the majority of revenues, the company also has operations in international countries.

 Sales and Marketing

 The Hartford's revenues have fluctuated over the past five years.
-In 2014 they declined 29% to $18.6 billion as net investment income declined and as a result of that year's sale of Hartford Life Insurance KK.
+In 2015 revenue declined 1% to $18.4 billion as investment earnings fell.

 Restructuring efforts helped the company return to profitability in 2010, but the company fell back in the red in 2012 due to debt restructuring, payoffs, and goodwill impairments on divested assets.
-Net income has been on the rise since and, in 2014, rose 381% to $798 million on the absence of loss on extinguishment of debt and declines in losses from discontinued operations.
+Net income has been on the rise since and, in 2015, it rose 111% to $1.7 billion.
+Income from discontinued operations and a decline in operating costs helped the company's bottom line that year.

 Following the divestiture of most of its life and annuity operations, The Hartford is focused on growth of its property/casualty, mutual fund, and group benefits operations.
 In 2013 it announced plans to spend more than $1.5 billion through 2016 to modernize its systems to deliver new products faster and gets its infrastructure up to speed for the digital world.